 With a verified PO, purchase order financing can support a single transaction and/or grow with your company’s accelerated funding requirements.
 We pay the suppliers directly via a letter of credit or cash.
 Your business fulfills the order; with proceeds being distributed after shipment is received.

 A traditional lender, like a bank, is bound by government regulations.
-Loan requirements typically include collateral and 3 years of financials.
+Business loan requirements typically include collateral and 3 years of financials.
 Don’t forget, they’ll also want proof you can handle a large increase in business.
 Banks can’t extend the credit you need if you don’t have proof.

 A purchase order financing company is an alternative lender that follows their own rules in lending.
 Their primary focus is verifying the quality of the contract by looking at the credit worthiness of your customer.
 They also review factors such as: